June (2021 film): Plot

-Neel is an engineering student who has failed his exams and hence has taken a break and returned to Aurangabad, his home where his disappointed parents stay.
+Neel is an engineering student who has failed his exams and hence has taken a break and returned to Chatrapati Sambhajinagar, his home where his disappointed parents stay.
 To avoid embarrassment, his father never reveals to other about Neel failing the exams but tells only about his break.
 Relations with his father are hence tensed.

 Neha has married Abhijit and due to some marital issues needs her own space away from Abhijit.
 She comes to Aurangabad, to stay at Abhijit's childhood home, which is in the same housing society where Neel stays.
 She meets Neel and they get on wrong foot initially.
 Other society members also disregard her due to her habits of smoking and drinking.
 Neel and Neha get close as they get to know each other better.
 Neel takes Neha on various site seeing within the city which Neha finds amusing and Neel rejects them as boring historic monuments of Mughal era.

 As they grow closer, they share their past.
 While in his hostel days, Neel's roommate was an ambitious fellow who gets bullied by other classmates for his unsophisticated mannerisms.
 He dreamed for scoring high and making his parents proud.
 Coming from a vernacular Marathi schooling, Neel promises him to help in his studies.
 However, fed up with bullying, he commits suicide by hanging to the celling fan and Neel finds himself guilty of it.
 Neel's girlfriend Nicky is unaware of all this.
 She is not sure if Neel and she would ever marry since they belong to different castes and her parents would not accept.
 However, she wants to experience making love with him.
 While in her bedroom, Neel is haunted by his thoughts as he sees the fan.
 Nicky feels she did something wrong and that he is disgusted because of her bodily hair.
 She tries shaving her legs; but cuts herself deeply.
 Neha is disgusted after knowing that Neel rejected his girlfriend due to such a trivial issue and that Nicky went ahead to the extent of injuring herself.

 Neel misunderstand Neha's closeness and love and tries to kiss her; which she stops.
 She reveals her history of how she and Abhijit tried a lot to conceive a baby.
 However, due to her smoking and drinking habits, she had a miscarriage.
 Abhijit is supportive; but she blames herself.
 Next day, Abhijit comes to pick Neha back and they decide to start afresh.
 Neel also forgives Nicky and decides to study further dedicatedly.
 Neha departs with Abhijit, when the month of June begins and brings in fresh monsoon showers in the city, ending the summer.